originell/vim-config/README.md

 This README contains information which I did not want to put into my VIMrc.
 Mainly notes on usage and installation.
 For everything else, go ahead and undress my `VIMrc` ;-)

+I'm doing mainly webdevelopment with Django.
+Therefore Python is my favourite weapon of choice, so this config is really all about easing Python development (for now).

 CommandT
 ========